Decoding algorithms for surface codes: Decoders for surface codes

 \subsubsection{Measurement errors}

 There have been many proposals for handling circuit-level noise by using belief propagation.
 An important proposal for handling this type of errors in the surface code is the decoder deemed as belief-matching \cite{fragile}.
 This decoder is base on a combination between the BP and MWPM algorithms, idea that was previously explored in \cite{Crigerbeliefmatching} with perfect syndrome measurements.
 The original belief-matching algorithm achieved a $17.76\%$ threshold for the rotated planar code when depolarizing noise was considered over the data qubits.
-The decoding complexity of the algorithm was maintained when compared to MWPM when parallel processing was allowed \cite{Crigerbeliefmatching}.
-Due to the impressive performance of this BP+MWPM approach, such method was generalized to handle noisy gates and SPAM errors in \cite{fragile}, resulting in one of the most vainglorious algorithms for obtaining logical qubits in such planar architecture codes.
+The decoding complexity of the algorithm was maintained when compared to MWPM when parallel processing was allowed \cite{Crigerbeliefmatching}. {Given the impressive performance of this BP+MWPM approach, it was generalized to handle noisy gates and SPAM errors in \cite{fragile}, resulting in an excellent decoding strategy for such planar codes}.
 The basic idea behind the belief-matching algorithm is similar to the BPOSD decoder in the sense that the soft ouptuts of the sum-product algorithm are used for the posterior decoding algorithm to make use of them.
 In this sense, the weights of the the graph in the MWPM decoder are produced by using such a posteriori information.
 Regarding the generalization of the belief-matching for circuit-level noise, the authors discussed how to construct the circuit-level Tanner graph that takes the measurement circuits of the surface code into account so that belief propagation can be run over such graph and then use the soft output for obtaining the MWPM solution \cite{fragile}.
 Note that $\mathcal{O}(d)$ measurement rounds are required for this.
 The authors found a threshold of $0.94\%$ for the belief-matching algorithms with circuit level noise, which is comparable to the belief-find decoder also proposed in such article, which follows the same procedure but using UF instead of MWPM and achieves a threshold of $0.937\%$ \cite{fragile}.
 The authors discuss that their performances are similar due to the fact that most of the information needed for decoding is provided by the BP part of the algorithm.